ARE MONOPOLIES POSSIBLE?

 What?
 You called the police?
 You say there are laws and police and courts whose job is to protect you against attempts to physically force you to do something?
 Against damaging someone else's property, or body?
 That he would be taken into custody?
 That he could lose his business to pay damages to you?
 Amazing - we must be in a country that protects individual rights, not in an essentially lawless country like Russia or so many of the African countries.

 But let us suppose the worst happened without violence from him.
-You were so unwisely dependent on his product, and so unable to find alternative products or actions, that you went out of business.
-Then he'd make no more sales to you, he'd receive no more money from you.
+You were so unwisely dependent on his product at normal prices, and so unable to find alternative products or actions, that you went out of business.
+Then he'd make no more sales to you, thus he'd receive no more money from you.
 So where is his large profit in that case?
 (In other words, he depends on having customers - so why would he want to force you out of business?)

 So - clearly he cannot create a monopoly to get more money.
 Unless he finds a legal way to force people..........